turanszkij/mini_video/README.md

 Why use GPU video decoding:

 The focus is to use the fastest path of GPU decoding, without any more CPU usage than absolutely necessary.
-Because the whole decoding process is entirely handled by Vulkan or DirectX 12 API by using their native resource types, this solution is the most optimal way of decoding a video in games which already use the same type of GPU resources.
+Because the whole decoding process is entirely handled by the graphics API by using their native resource types, this solution is the most optimal way of decoding a video in games which already use the same type of GPU resources.
 Applying videos <a href = "https://youtu.be/c1y38w8BZKw?si=O21RdHJtLeHPpBbU">in the game world</a> from decoded resources becomes just as trivial as using any other texture while still using the optimized video compression codecs, there is no need to interface with an other library.
 Furthermore, you get full access to async compute functionality with the video decoding hardware to get the most out of parallel GPU execution (decoding a video while rendering unrelated things at the same time).
 Check out <a href = "https://github.com/turanszkij/WickedEngine">Wicked Engine</a> for a full implementation of GPU video decoding in a game engine with fully leveraging async video decoding and using video textures for materials and lights in the 3D world.

 Platform:
 - Windows (using the Visual Studio compiler)
 - Linux (using the G++ compiler)

 How to build:
-- Windows: Run `build_windows.bat` to compile both `mini_video_vulkan.cpp` and `mini_video_dx12.cpp`
+- Windows: Run `build_windows.bat`
-- Linux: Run `build_linux.sh` to compile `mini_video_vulkan.cpp`
+- Linux: Run `build_linux.sh`

 How to use:
-- run `mini_video_vulkan.exe` or `mini_video_dx12.exe`, it will play `test.mp4` by default
+- run `mini_video_vulkan.exe`, `mini_video_dx12.exe` or `mini_video_dx11.exe`, it will play `test.mp4` by default
 - enter the video name as command line argument, for example: `video.mp4`

 Features:
 - Opening MP4 files which contain H264 data with AVCC layout
 - Opening raw Annex-B style H264 bitstream
+- Vulkan API with validation support when built in Debug mode (if `_DEBUG` is defined)
 - DirectX 12 API with validation support when built in Debug mode (if `_DEBUG` is defined)
-- Vulkan API with validation support when built in Debug mode (if `_DEBUG` is defined)
+- DirectX 11 API with validation support when built in Debug mode (if `_DEBUG` is defined)

 Limitations:
 - Only H264 compression is supported currently